 The Employee Assistance Program (EAP) concept assists supervisors and managers in dealing with performance problems in the workforce by making referral to a professional who is trained to identify and provide intervention for a variety of problems.
 Problems addressed by the Employee Assistance Program Coordinator (EAPC) include alcohol and drug abuse, health-related problems, marital, emotional, behavioral, financial, or any other problem affecting employees.

 The EAPC works under the supervision of the Alcohol and Drug Control Officer (ADCO).
 The EAP is an administrative program that provides screening, referral, short-term counseling, and follow-up services to employees and their families, consultation to management, and preventive education.
 Many EAPCs also provide screening, referral and follow-up for these problems to military family members and retired military personnel.
 It is important that these personnel receive the help they need in dealing with the effects of substance abuse and other personal problems.

-The Ft.
-Sill EAP offers consultation services to supervisors of civilian employees.
-We also provide training on a monthly basis and on-site training as requested.
-For more information Phone: 580-442-4205 or Fax: 580-442-5704.
+The EAP offers consultation services to supervisors of civilian employees.
+We provide training on a monthly basis and on-site training as requested.
+Click here for the latest training schedule.
+For more information, call 580-442-4205 or fax us at 580-442-5704.

 If you have three minutes, you can take this test for depression.
 If you want help, you can call the Employee Assistance Program at (580) 442-6289 to schedule an appointment and discuss the results of your test.